noahehall/theBookOfNoah/_aws.md

       + avoid using scan on a large table with filter that removes many results
       + scans can use up the provisioned throughpt for large table in a single operation
       + design your application to use Scan operations in a way that minimizes impact on your table's request rate
+#### dynamodb provisioned throughput calculations
+  - you can set a read and write provisioned through put
+  - reads
+    + size of per read rounded to nearest 4kb chunk / 4kb * x # of items = read throughput
+      - rounded up to increments of 4kb in size per read per second
+      - for eventually consistent divide the result by 2
+      - final result must be an integer, so always round up
+    + eventually consistent reads
+      - 2 reads per second
+      - DO divide final answer by 2
+    + strongly consistent reads
+      - 1 kb read per second
+      - DONT divide final answer by 2
+  - writes
+    + all writes are 1 kb per second
+    + # of items * kb size per second
+  - what happens if you exceed your provisioned throughput?
+    + you get a 400 http status code: ProvisionedThroughputExceededException

 ## tips and tricks